 One of the worst headaches that I have experienced, was a spinal headache.
 They had injected my spine with contrast dye, hoping to see the extent of the damage that needed to be fixed in my upcoming surgery to untether my spinal cord.
 At the time, I couldn't fathom what my Doctor meant when he had told me to lay down for a few hours afterward, otherwise, it might go to my head.
 The worst headache I had ever experienced was nothing compared to the resulting spinal headache that followed.

-Headaches and migraines are a symptom of an underlying problem
+Headaches are a symptom of an underlying problem

 A warm cup of tea can help soothe a headache